Iran deal offers faint hope for Iranian-American banking woes

 With a range of non-nuclear U.S. sanctions on Iran staying in place, major banks remain highly wary of dealing with Iranian institutions.
 The U.S. Treasury Department is not expected to relax its designation of the entire Iranian financial sector as a "primary money laundering concern.”

-About a dozen mostly European banks, including HSBC Holdings Plc (HSBA.L) and BNP Paribas (BNPP.PA), have paid nearly $14 billion in U.S. penalties for sanctions-busting since 2009.
+About a dozen mostly European banks, including HSBC Holdings Plc and BNP Paribas, have paid nearly $14 billion in U.S. penalties for sanctions-busting since 2009.

 Nonetheless, some foreign financial institutions will eventually want to test the waters, said Eytan J. Fisch, former assistant policy director for the U.S. Treasury's Office of Foreign Assets Control (OFAC), which oversees the sanctions.